KevinDusange/2420test/README.md

 ## In this tutorial you will:

 1. Create SSH Keys on your local machine
-2. Create a droplet on the DigitalOcean web console
+2. Create a cloud-init file
-3. Install and configure doctl
+3. Create a droplet on the DigitalOcean web console
-4. Create a cloud-init.yaml file
+4. Install and configure doctl
 5. Create a droplet using doctl

 For Step 2 tell them to create project